Mrkpgn93/my-git-documentation/1-basics.md

 `git commit --amend` [:link:](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt---amend)

-> I can only go back one step! it comes in handy when I have to change the commit message or add something I forgot inside the stage (in the latter case I have to precede the amend command from the add one)
+> I can only go back one step! it comes in handy when I have to change the commit message or add something I forgot inside the stage (in the latter case I have to precede the amend command from the add one) [:arrow_heading_up:](#basics)

 ---